IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

   - We need to copy everything that the application needs into the container.
 So we copy the necessary db2 drivers.

   - For security, Liberty containers run as non-root.
-This is infact a requirement for OpenShift.
+This is infact a requirement for running certified containers in OpenShift.
 The `COPY` instruction by default copies as root.
-So change user and group using `--chown` command.
+So change user and group using `--chown=1001:0` command.

   - Then, copy Liberty's configuration file `server.xml`.